 Independent Spirit Awards

-Congratulations to the Film Fatales members who have been nominated for Film Independent Spirit Awards!
+Congratulations to the Film Fatales members who have been recognized by the Film Independent Spirit Awards!

 All That’s Left of You directed by Cherien Dabis – Best International Film